mlarosa2/MeetUp_Clone/README.md

 - [ ] create `Group` model
 - [ ] create memberships join table
 - [ ] seed the database with a small amount of test data
-- [ ] CRUD API for notes (`GroupsController`)
+- [ ] CRUD API for Groups (`GroupsController`)
 - [ ] jBuilder views for groups
 - [ ] test out API interaction in the console.
-- implement each note component, building out the flux loop as needed.
+- implement each Group component, building out the flux loop as needed.
   - [ ] `GroupsIndex`
   - [ ] `GroupDetail`
   - [ ] `GroupForm`